 From an early age, there were mainly two topics that interested me in various forms and expressions: creativity and medicine (also in a broader sense).
-My path to my own practice for psychotherapy first led me to studies in humanities and medicine at LMU, studying fine art and music at private academies in the USA, and working as a human resources manager for international companies in the US.
+My path to my own practice for psychotherapy first led me to studies in humanities and medicine at Ludwig-Maximilian-University in Munich, studying fine art and music at private academies in the USA, and working as a human resources manager for international companies in the US.
 After years of professional and personal development, it became clear to me that I was most interested in a holistic approach to health, particularly health of the mind, as it so profoundly influences the physical health in return.
 So, I found my true calling in psychotherapeutic work and counseling.
 My knowledge about fine arts, humanities and music proved to be a valuable resource and my keen interest in medicine has often served me.
 Ultimately, however, it was my inexhaustible interest in my fellow human beings and the exploration of the true Self (as C.G.
 Jung postulates it), which has led me to undergo further training and become a holistic practitioner for psychotherapy (“Heilpraktiker für Psychotherapie“).
 Subsequently, I successfully passed the written and oral exam conducted by the Department of Health, City of Munich and was licensed as a holistic practitioner for psychotherapy (“Heilpraktiker beschränkt auf das Gebiet der Psychotherapie“).
 I am also a trained counselor for „Crisis, Bereavement and Dying“.
 In addition, I successfully completed professional training in A.R.T. and M.F.T. with Dr. med.
-Klinghardt in Seattle and Systemic Family Constellations with Sieglinde Schneider in Munich, as well as internships with Jakob Schneider (Family Constellations) and at the Clinic for Palliative Medicine Hospice Barmherzige Brüder (hospice work) in Munich-Nymphenburg and I am in the process of completing advanced training for „Crisis, Bereavement and Dying“ at the Center for Naturopathy in Munich.
-Methods likely to be used in counseling are talk therapy (Carl R. Rogers), techniques used in trauma therapy and aspects of behavioral therapy, Family Constellations, Mental Field Techniques, aka Emotional Freedom Technique (EFT), rituals and methods used in grief therapy.
+Klinghardt in Seattle and Systemic Family Constellations with Sieglinde Schneider in Munich, as well as internships with Jakob Schneider (Family Constellations) and at the Clinic for Palliative Medicine Hospice Barmherzige Brüder (hospice work) in Munich-Nymphenburg.
+Methods likely to be used in counseling are talk therapy (Carl R. Rogers), techniques used in trauma therapy and aspects of behavioral therapy, Family Constellations, Thought Field Therapy (TFT), rituals and methods used in grief therapy.